 Compatibility with legacy systems.

 Media source extensions: Media Source Extensions (MSE) are used to resolve the incoming DASH-based media streams and allow them to pass to the playback hardware.

 Dynamic Adaptive Streaming over HTTP: Widevine DRM employs the Dynamic Adaptive Streaming over HTTP (DASH) to avoid problems related to varying bandwidth in an environment,

-License Server: Widevine DRM provides a cloud-based license service to provide a license information for encryption and decryption process of the media.
+License Server: Widevine DRM provides a cloud-based license service to provide license information for the encryption and decryption process of the media.
 The license protocol is used to communicate with the License Server in a simple request-response method over the HTTPS.

 Video Players: Widevine DRM supports a wide variety of consumer devices using an Android TV, Chromecast and HTML5 browsers.
 It also supports OEM devices on the basis of the License request.